mitya-borodin/hyperion/README.md

 # Hyperion

-Hyperion is control system for components of a smart home built on [Wirenboard equipment](https://wirenboard.com/ru/product/wiren-board-7).
+Automation of all engineering systems of a private house based on low-level software and hardware from Wirenboard.

 ## Technology